troy896/magisk-files/README.md

 ### How to install Magisk into emulator (such as NoxPlayer, LDPlayer, etc...)?

+- Before start:

-> Currently, only Magisk Delta support Magisk installation into system partition.
-Although emulator has ramdisk image, patching ramdisk is not used because ramdisk is stored in seperate partition with very SMALL disk size that is not enough to store Magisk binaries.
+1. Only Magisk Delta support Magisk installation into system partition.
+2. Although emulator has ramdisk image, patching ramdisk is not used because ramdisk is stored in seperate partition with very SMALL disk size that is not enough to store Magisk binaries.
+3. Bluestacks and MumuPlayer X will not be supported

+- Step to step to install Magisk into emulator:

 1. Enable Root access in emulator settings
 2. Install and open Magisk Delta